Disney on a Packed Lunch! Here are my tips and tricks for packing your family’s lunch for the parks to save time and money.

 Here’s my half eaten Sweet Chicken Salad Sammie in the Magic Kingdom.
 This sandwich is my family’s favorite.

 With the sandwiches, I always have some chopped fruit or veggies (such as single serving carrots and ranch packs), cheesesticks (if there isn’t cheese in the sandwich), and juice boxes.
 Publix sells pre-chopped fruit in convenient packaging, and I usually grab some watermelon or cantaloupe since they are so refreshing on hot days.
+Also, another tip is that you can grab condiment packets, especially mayonnaise, in the deli section at Publix.

 hummus, pretzel chips – (single packs with pretzel chips are available in the deli section)